CommonWealthRobotics/bowler-display/design.md

 - Most of the plots types can be handled using [ChartFX](https://github.com/GSI-CS-CO/chart-fx).
 - !
 RFC: Maybe the built-in `MediaPlayer` will be good enough to handle multiple simultaneous video streams.
 Not sure.
-- We can use the 3D view to display a labeled cube to visualize frame transforms.
+- We can use a 3D view to display a labeled cube to visualize frame transforms.

 ### Settings